 The last review in 2007 led to a hefty increase — the mayor’s salary increased from $49,133 to $60,480 and the rest of council saw an increase from $21,096 to $25,096.

-One thought on “Heres What Your Councillors Earn”
+One response to “Heres What Your Councillors Earn”

 Good job Mike.